onflow/cadence/docs/language.md

 > 🚧 Status: Attestations are not implemented yet.

-Attestations are values that proof of ownership.
+Attestations are values that proof ownership.
 Attestations can be created for resources and reflect their current state, which is read-only.
 They cannot be stored.